Pandry/Granti/README.md

 - [ ] Check for given inputs (eg. makes sure that the numbers are not negative)
 - [ ] Create a log file per each jail
 - [ ] Create a systemd installer and integration
+- [ ] Change toml schema to allow jail not to be defined under jails but with [[jailname]]
+- [ ] Reference in the database the jails with the id instead of with the name